Avoiding Burnout Through Core Values: A People-Pleasing Perspective

 The Path to Burnout For Working Women

-Some researchers suggest that alignment with our core values may be the main factor involved in the increase in burn out in our society today.
+Researchers suggest that alignment with our core values could be the main factor involved in the increase in burnout in our society today.

 Make a change and re align yourself, or